Homeschool Search And Destroy Puffy 2016 - 2015 Review by The Good Ride

 Comfort: Love the Lycra like feel inside the jacket that’s smooth and easy with first or thinner smaller mid layers.

 Construction: Very well made and it feels like it will last for a long time.

 Insulation/Warmth: It’s not a super thick puffy but it’s also not one of those thin puffies either.
 It’s a good dry weather outer jacket or an excellent layer under a shell.
 There is a good amount of warmth going on.

 Waterproofing: Not much really.
 It can handle a little moisture but not much.

 Breathability: Really breathable jacket and that’s what makes this mid to kind of outer layer puffy so great.
-It’s the kind of jacket that allows you to be warm in the colder mornings and then still breathe well enough for mid day warmth.
-Even though there are no pit zips it’s still really really breathable.
+It’s the kind of jacket that allows you to be warm in the colder mornings and they still breathe well enough for midday warmth.
+Even though there is no pit zips it’s still really really breathable.